 - College prep that goes beyond standardized testing: Our rigorous academic program, bolstered by an independent curriculum, prepares students to think for themselves, both in and out of the classroom.

-- Teachers who are as passionate as they are experienced: Our faculty is made up of educators, six of whom hold PhD's, who are committed to student-centered teaching.
+- Teachers who are as passionate as they are experienced: Our faculty is made up of educators many of whom have PhDs. who are committed to student-centered teaching.
 Experts in their field, they use Harkness tables to foster engaged, student-centered learning.

-- Beloved traditions combined with 21st century learning: Founded in 1851, SEM has a rich history that still resonates today.
-We combine a respect for the past with a commitment to each girl`s future.
+- Beloved traditions combined with 21st-century learning: Founded in 1851, SEM has a rich history that still resonates today.
+We combine a respect for the past with a commitment to the future.

 - Technology that puts girls in control: Our one-to-one laptop program, STEAM curriculum, digital printing and NAO robots give each student hands-on, project-based learning.

 - Clubs and activities: Whether it`s through music, art, drama, sports, or social and intellectual pursuit girls find an extracurricular outlet at SEM.
 Clubs and activities are determined by student interest, and every girl participates in community service throughout her four years.

 - A culture of freedom, a code of honor: SEM students enjoy independence while embracing a high level of responsibility.
 Our school honor code fosters trust and respect by preparing girls for the rewards and responsibilities of the 21st century.

 - A beautiful building on the National Register of Historic Places in a historic leafy neighborhood with access to all the upsides of city living.
 Galleries, cafes, shops, parks, and universities are footsteps away.